-Before you can start the verification, first you need to decide whether you want to register as a merchant or a trader.
+Before you can start the verification, first you need to be sure whether you want to register as a business or a trader.
 It will determine what kind of documents we will ask of you.

 Learn how to verify your account as a trader

-In this article, we will introduce you to the most common documentation required from merchants, cover the most tricky parts, as well as guide you through the whole process step-by-step.
+In this article, we will introduce you to the most common documentation required from merchants when passing the full KYC process, cover the most tricky parts, as well as guide you through the whole journey step-by-step.

 But first, let’s take a second to understand why verifying your identity is crucial for using our payment processing services.